socketry/async-job/guides/inline-queue/readme.md

 ## Usage

-You can use the inline quee for dequeueing and executing jobs:
+You can use the inline queue for dequeueing and executing jobs:

 ~~~ ruby
 pipeline = Async::Job::Builder.build(buffer) do